pphan93/sample-travis-heroku-repo2/README.md

 * Before we can set up Travis, we must configure the project repo to protect the master branch.

+* If you have not created a repo (for your project, or just to test this out)

+* Create a dummy README.md or some test files.

+* Push those test files to your remote copy of _master_

 * Navigate to the repo's page, then click the "Settings" tab.

 * Select "Branches" from the left sidebar.

-* Under "Branch protection rules", choose "master" from the dropdown.
+* Under "Branch protection rules", click "Add Rule"

+* For "Branch name pattern" , choose "master".
+The page should display ""

 * Check off the following options: